vilhelmo/orka/README.md

 TODO
 ====
+- [ ] Migrate the ImageSequenceProvider class to use the ImageCache class from oiio.
 - [ ] Bugfixes related to the time-slider.
 - [ ] Create settings window for gamma control, exposure, LUT and any other image settings we can think of.
 - [ ] Be able to control size of image cache.
 Currently at 200 MB.